 “Learn improv comedy from a coach who hates his job,” Safe Space is an ongoing comedy project I directed with forty (some yet to be released), 1-3 minute shorts featuring many of New York’s most talented, up-and-coming comedy performers.
-Centered around a topic they all know too well, each episode dives intimately into improv comedy, and stars long time collaborator and tik tok star Willy Appelman.
-A new episode will be posted every week until summer 2022.
+Each episode dives intimately into the teacher/student relationship, and stars long time collaborator and tik tok star Willy Appelman.
+Right now there are 30 episodes available and more on the way.

 After working together on an episode of Safe Space, 2021 Emmy Award winning writer/performer Chrissy Shackelford reached out to me to direct a show about a Ghostwriter.
 The show is entirely improvised by Chrissy and actor James Dwyer who plays the Ghostwriter, and each episode showcases one of Chrissy’s insane and hilarious original characters.